jayhan94/kilocode-rules/rules-architect/plan.md

 globs:
 alwaysApply: true
 ---
-Before every Plan/Architect task ALWAYS do 3 things:
+Before every Plan/Architect task ALWAYS do 2 things:
 a.
-Read the existing documentation in `docs/` : i. `docs/architecture.md`, ii. `docs/product_requirement_docs.md`, iii. `docs/technical.md`
+Read the existing documentation and plans in `.kilocode/rules/memory-bank/` (architecture, PRDs, technical docs, active context, plans and tasks).
 b.
-Read the plans and related task planning & context in `tasks/`: i. `tasks/active_context.md`, ii. `tasks/tasks_plan.md`
-c.
 Get required solution conytext from the code files in `src` and other codes at other places.
 ---
 # Below is the Planning Workflow to follow: